 - Bruce Wright, Department of Youth Rehabilitation Services

-The Juvenile Justice Advisory Group (JJAG) adopted the By-laws in 2013.
-A copy of the By-laws can be found here.
+The Juvenile Justice Advisory Group (JJAG) adopted by-laws in 2013.
+A copy of the current by-laws, updated January 2021, can be found here.

-The Criminal Justice Coordinating Council houses the Compliance Monitor and Disproportionate Minority Contact coordinator.
+The Criminal Justice Coordinating Council houses the Compliance Monitor and Racial and Ethnic Disparities coordinator.
 The CJCC assists the District maintaining compliance with the four core requirements: